9 reasons to include travelling on your CV

-Debating whether to go travelling?
-Seeing the world isn't just a fun and fulfilling experience – it sets you up to be way more employable too.
-Here's how!
+Does travelling look good on your CV?
+Absolutely!
+Seeing the world isn't just a fun and fulfilling experience – it makes you look better to employers too.
+Here's how...

-It might not be immediately obvious, but travelling the world is more than just great fun – it also counts as invaluable experience that will work wonders in helping you stand out from the crowd when applying for jobs.
-So if you're still on the fence – we vote, go for it!
+Travelling the world is more than just great fun – it also counts as invaluable experience that will work wonders in helping you stand out from the crowd.
+So if you're wondering how to put travelling on your CV, we've got you covered.

 Whether you end up working in a panda sanctuary in China, a summer camp in America or waiting tables in a cafe in Barcelona, the work experience you gain when travelling is invaluable.

 By choosing to work abroad, you've shown you're not afraid to throw yourself into the unknown and try earning money in a completely unknown environment.